JeroenGar/sparrow/README.md

 ## Development

-This repo is meant to remain a faithful representation of the algorithm described in [TBA].
+This repo is meant to remain a faithful representation of the algorithm described in the paper.
 However, I am open to pull requests containing bug fixes and speed/performance improvements as long as they do not alter the algorithm too significantly.

 Feel free to fork the repository if you want to experiment with different heuristics or want to expand the functionality.